 - “Future of research” papers.
 Papers reviewing a literature and, in particular, highlighting directions of future research, can be of great interest to our readership and spur further research.
 We are open to such papers.
 Examples include the RF forthcoming papers “Corporate Governance and Blockchains” by David Yermack and “Macro-Finance” by John Cochrane.
 Note that such papers must make a scientific contribution, rather than (say) being a long opinion piece.

 - We recognize that writing a “future of research” paper is a substantial undertaking and that many journals do not publish such papers.
 Thus, authors may be unwilling to start writing a paper without some assurance that it is eventually publishable.
-We invite authors contemplating such papers to write a proposal and submit it (with no submission fee) to the Managing Editor(s).
+We invite authors contemplating such papers to write a proposal and submit it using the “registered report” option described below.
 They will have it reviewed (potentially also by referees) and give an indication of interest.
 If the paper is given the green light, the authors can then write the paper.
 The completed paper will still be refereed (potentially by the same referees as the original proposal) but the authors have the assurance that the Editors are supportive of the topic and will overrule any referee concerns that it is a non-standard paper.

 - Controversial papers.
 Some authors may feel that it is difficult to publish a paper because their paper finds a result, or proposes a methodology, that is contrary to the established literature.
 We are very open to such papers, and will endeavor to find reviewers who are experts in the area but likely to be unbiased.